gzarzuelor/ngsi-converter/README.md

 python ngsi_converter.py -f [csv files] -cf [config files] -a [action]

+-f: list of csv files

 -cf:

 one config file for each csv

-one config file for all csv files no config file, the program try to look for a default config file with the same name.
+one config file for all csv files

+no config file, the program try to look for a default config file with the same name.

 -a:

-default 'APPEND'
-'DELETE' to remove a previous updated csv
+default 'APPEND', use 'DELETE' to remove a previous updated csv